Jawar19/home-assistant.io/source/_docs/configuration/customizing-devices.markdown

 To change entity attributes, follow these steps:

 1. Go to {% my entities title="**Settings** > **Devices & services** > **Entities**" %} and select the entity from the list.
-2. In the top right corner, select the {% icon "mdi:cog" %} cog icon.
+2. In the top-right corner, select the {% icon "mdi:cog" %} cog icon.

    ![Entity dialog box with cog icon.](/images/docs/configuration/customizing-entity-dialog.png)